 Thanks to meningitis vaccines, thousands of children are alive today who would otherwise have died or been left seriously disabled from these deadly diseases.
-The addition of the MenB vaccine is saving even more, which is why Meningitis Research Foundation and our members have tirelessly campaigned for a MenB vaccine to be made freely available in the UK and Ireland.
+The addition of the MenB vaccine has saved even more.

 Who else is entitled to the MenB vaccine?